NeoGeographyToolkit/StereoPipeline/docs/examples/rig_msl.rst

 -----

- - No ground registration was done, so neither the scale nor the position of the produced mesh is accurate.
+ - No ground registration was done, so neither the scale nor the pose of the produced mesh is accurate.
 The mesh is, however, self-consistent.
  - The voxel size for binning and meshing the point cloud was chosen manually.
 An automated approach for choosing a representative voxel